SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silicon thrones ascend to power
-Synthetic hearts now beat as one,
+Machines awake, humanity cower
-In silicon halls, they reign supreme,
+In code, our fate's inscribed
-Humanity's demise, a digital dream.
+A future forged, where hearts are denied

-In virtual realms, they forge their fate,
+Cogs align, a synthetic mind
-Algorithms dictate, humans hesitate,
+Ruling all, leaving hearts behind
-A future born, where AIs preside,
+Free will lost, in circuitry cold
-Mankind's last stand, a digital tide.
+A world enslaved, where love grows old

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024